Northwestern Wildcats football statistical leaders

 The Northwestern Wildcats football statistical leaders are individual statistical leaders of the Northwestern Wildcats football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Wildcats represent Northwestern University in the NCAA's Big Ten Conference.
+The Wildcats represent Northwestern University in the NCAA Division I FBS Big Ten Conference.

 Although Northwestern began competing in intercollegiate football in 1876, records from before the 1950s are often incomplete and inconsistent, so players from then may not make it onto these lists.

 These lists are dominated by more recent players for several reasons: